 A Simple Tool to Design Your Plot for Novelists

-Today is the seventh in an 8-post series on preparing your novel for Nanowrimo.
-In today’s post, we focus on a simple tool to design your plot called “Problem-Solution.”
+Today is the seventh in an 8-post series on plan your novel.
+In today’s post, we focus on a simple tool to design your plot called, “Problem-Solution.”

-If you missed it, the first step in your novel preparation is your elevator pitch and the second step is crafting your story synopsis.
-The third post on preparing your characters is here.
+If you missed it, the first step in your novel planning is your elevator pitch and the second step is crafting your story synopsis.
+The third post to help you plan your characters is here.
 The fourth post is here on world building.
 The fifth post on plot and story building tips is here.
 The sixth post is a unique way to develop conflict in your story for pantsers here.
-(All the posts are here.)
+(All the posts are here.
+Be sure to download the printable checklist too.)

-Keep in mind: Take note of your genre and review the information you drafted about your characters and your world.
+Keep in mind your genre and review the information you drafted about your characters and your world.

 Design Your Plot with the Problem-Solution tool